 Acknowledgement: Picture of Raymond Williams at Saffron Walden by GwydionM.
 Released into the public domain and sourced from Wikimedia Commons.

 How to cite this piece: Cole, Josh (2008).
-‘Raymond Williams and education – a slow reach again for control’, the encyclopaedia of informal education. [http://infed.org/mobi/raymond-williams-and-education-a-slow-reach-again-for-control/.
+‘Raymond Williams and education – a slow reach again for control’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/raymond-williams-and-education-a-slow-reach-again-for-control/.
 Retrieved: insert date]

 © Josh Cole 2008